divanetworks/divanetworks.github.io/readme.txt

 		toggleGrid() - Toggles the grid on or off

-		setAspectRatio(aspectRatio) - Sets the aspect ratio for the graph
+		setAspectRatio(aspectRatio) - Sets the aspect ratio for the graph - aspect Ratio is either a string in the format '16:9' or a number that represents an aspect ratio (w / h).

 		option(optName, optValue) - Sets an option after initialization